bennnyys/Ben-Meier/README.md

 <img src="https://img.shields.io/badge/featured%20on-JT-red.svg" height="20" alt="Jekyll Themes Shield" >
 </a>

+# Ben Meier's Resume
+> gh-pages branch for updating personal website
+> The site is a customization of a jekyll theme designed by  Xiaoying Riley.
+Many thanks to Xiaoying and the jekyll team for their excellent documentation.

 # Orbit
 > This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
 > Visit her [website](http://themes.3rdwavemedia.com/) for more themes.